UNN-ITMM-Software/astro-analysis/README.md

 Project consists of the following directories:

-  1. `3rd_party` - third-party libraries used in the project:
+  1. `3rd_party` - third-party libraries is used in the project:

-     - `dbscan` - DBScan implementation (no needed now, because faster implementation is used).
+     - `dbscan` - DBScan implementation (not needed now, because faster implementation is used).
      - `gtest` - Google Testing Framework.
      - `bm3d` - BM3D implementation (follow steps in `3rd_party/bm3d/README` to get implementation).
      - `DataHash` - data hashing for internal use.